linchengweiii/reversi-pygame/README.md

     - Put your report in README.md.
 Learn how to write markdown

 - Work as a team and learn how to use github and read code :100:

+## Limitation
+- 4GB file
+- 4GB memory usage
+- 4 threads
+- If you want to use third-party packages other than numpy, pygame, pytorch and tensorflow, report an issue.
+(We suggest using rule based algorithm)

 ## Grading policy
 ### Learn Github (60%)